Period two solution for a class of distributed delay differential equations: Introduction

-The study \cite{Kaplan=000026Yorke:1974} has been extended to a scalar DDE, including equation (\ref{eq:disc_dde}) as a special case, in \cite{IvanovDormayer:1998,IvanovDormayer:1999}.
-The proof of Kaplan and Yorke in \cite{Kaplan=000026Yorke:1974} is elaborated by Nussbaum in \cite{Nussbaum:1979}.
-Several authors extend the result to, for example, a scalar differential equation with multiple discrete delays \cite{Fei:2006-1,Fei:2006-2} and a system of differential equation with multiple discrete delays \cite{key-6,key-7}.
-In these papers, variational approach is an essential tool to investigate the existence of symmetric periodic solutions for Hamiltonian systems of higher order.
-Recently, the author in \cite{Lopez:2020} shows that any periodic solution of a scalar DDE with monotone and symmetric feedback function, including (\ref{eq:disc_dde}), is induced by the corresponding planar system of ODEs.
+The study \cite{Kaplan=000026Yorke:1974} has been extended to a scalar DDE and a system of DDEs, including (\ref{eq:disc_dde}) as a special case.
+In \cite{IvanovDormayer:1998,IvanovDormayer:1999,IvanovLani-Wayda2006}, a scalar DDE incorporating $x(t)$ inside the feedback function is studied.
+Fei employs a variational method to analyze the existence of a symmetric periodic solution for a higher-order Hamiltonian systems of ODEs to study a scalar DDE with multiple discrete delays \cite{Fei:2006-1,Fei:2006-2}.
+Similar results are available for a system of DDEs with multiple discrete delays \cite{GuoYu:2011,ZhangGuo:2006}.
+Recently, the author in \cite{Lopez:2020} characterizes the set of periodic solutions for a scalar DDE, assuming that feedback function satisfies a certain symmetry condition and (positive and negative) monotonicity.

-In the paper \cite{Nakata:2018}, the author studies the existence of a period 2 solution for a logistic type differential equation with \textit{distributed} delay.
-A similar ansatz to the one in Kaplan and Yorke \cite{Kaplan=000026Yorke:1974} yields a system of ODEs, from which we obtain a periodic solution to the logistic DDE.
-The DDE turns out to be an example that has a periodic solution expressed in terms of the Jacobi elliptic functions (\cite{Meyer:2001}).
+In \cite{Nakata:2018} the author of this paper studies the existence of a period-2 solution for a logistic type differential equation with a\textit{ distributed} delay:

-It is promised to generalize the idea to a class of differential equations with distributed delay, which we call distributed DDE.
-Our concern in this paper is the following distributed DDE:
+It is shown that a similar ansatz to that in Kaplan and Yorke \cite{Kaplan=000026Yorke:1974} leads to a system of ODEs that yields a periodic solution to (\ref{eq:logDDE}).
+It turns out that equation (\ref{eq:logDDE}) has a periodic solution expressed in terms of Jacobi elliptic functions.
+In \cite{Nakata:2021} the same author also shows that a pendulum equation yields a periodic solution of a differential equation with a distributed delay.
+The study \cite{Nakata:2021} is recently generalized in \cite{XiaoGuo:2023}, where the authors used a variational method.